Glennallen, Alaska

-Glennallen /ɡlɛˈnælən/ (Ciisik’e Na’ in Ahtna) is a census-designated place (CDP) in the Copper River Census Area (Note: The Copper River Census Area was established in 2019 by the split of the former Valdez–Cordova Census Area.) in the Unorganized Borough of the U.S. state of Alaska.
+Glennallen /ɡlɛˈnælən/ (Ciisik’e Na’) is a census-designated place (CDP) in the Copper River Census Area (Note: The Copper River Census Area was established in 2019 by the split of the former Valdez–Cordova Census Area.) in the Unorganized Borough of the U.S. state of Alaska.
 As of the 2020 census, the population of the CDP was 439, down from 483 in 2010.
 It is the most populated community in the census area.

 Geography and climate

 Location

 Glennallen is located at (62.109170, -145.54639; Sec.
 23, T004N, R002W, Copper River Meridian), in the Chitina Recording District and Game Management Unit 13.

 It lies along the Glenn Highway at its junction with the Richardson Highway, 189 road miles (304 km) east of Anchorage.
 It is just outside the western boundary of Wrangell-St. Elias National Park and Preserve.

-According to the United States Census Bureau, the CDP has a total area of 114.9 sqmi, of which, 114.1 sqmi of it is land and 0.8 sqmi of it (0.66%) is water.
+According to the United States Census Bureau, the CDP has a total area of 114.9 sqmi, of which 114.1 sqmi is land and 0.8 sqmi, or 0.66%, is water.

 Climate

-Glennallen features a dry-summer subarctic climate (Köppen climate classification: Dsc) The city is features bitterly cold winters, and short, mildly warm summers.
+Glennallen features a dry-summer subarctic climate (Köppen climate classification: Dsc) The city features bitterly cold winters and short, mildly warm summers.